Eta makes landfall in Florida as a strong tropical storm

 A Tropical Storm Warning is in effect for the Florida coast from Brevard/Volusia County line to Englewood, including Florida Bay; Florida Keys from Ocean Reef to the Dry Tortugas and Lake Okeechobee

-A Tropical Storm Watch is in effect for Florida coast from north of Englewood to Anna Maria Island.
+A Tropical Storm Watch for Florida coast from north of Englewood to Anna Maria Island has been upgraded to a Tropical Storm Warning while another Tropical Storm Watch is in effect for the Cuban provinces of La Habana, Artemisa, Mayabeque, Pinar del Rio and the Isle of Youth.

+In South Florida, a Hurricane Watch was discontinued from Deerfield Beach to Bonita Beach.

 Monroe County announced evacuation orders for occupants of mobile homes and live-aboard vessels.